IceDragon200/mt-yatm/yatm_security_api/README.md

-  -- Slots tell the security system what meta reference keys to look at to find the -- information needed for the system, it may just be a prefix -- if a MetaSchema is used to represent it slots = {"yatmsec_primary", "yatmsec_secondary"}, -- would default to just "yatmsec" if not specified slots = function (pos, node) -- a function could be used instead as well
+  -- Slots tell the security system what meta reference keys to look at to find the -- information needed for the system, it may just be a prefix -- if a MetaSchema is used to represent it slot_ids = {"yatmsec_primary", "yatmsec_secondary"}, -- would default to just "yatmsec" if not specified slot_ids = function (pos, node) -- a function could be used instead as well
     return {"yatmsec_primary", "yatmsec_secondary"}
   end,